ibm-cloud-docs/key-protect/st-init-cli.md

 * * `<KEYSHARE_FILE_2>#<PASSWORD2` is the location of another keyshare, along with a passphrase for the file that will be created.
 The passphrase is mandatory and must be between 6-255 characters.
 Omit `#<PASSWORD2>` to be prompted to enter a passphrase.
 * `<ADMIN_KEY_FILE>#<PASSWORD3>` is the location of your admin and its passphrase you generated earlier (if you are not bringing your own identity).
 Omit `#<PASSWORD3>` to be prompted to enter a passphrase.

-Now that your master key has been created, you need to allow the Key Protect service the ability to perform actions on your crypto units (for example, to create keys).
-Note that the level of permissions granted Key Protect is lower than that of an admin.
+Now that your master key has been created, you need to allow the {{site.data.keyword.keymanagementserviceshort}} service the ability to perform actions on your crypto units (for example, to create keys).
+Note that the level of permissions granted {{site.data.keyword.keymanagementserviceshort}} is lower than that of an admin.
+Issue the command using one of the three supported operating systems.

-Using [macOS]{: tag-macos}:
+For [macOS]{: tag-macos}:

 ```{: pre}
 ibmcloud kp crypto-unit user add --type kmsCryptoUser --auth '[{"ADMIN": "<ADMIN_KEY_FILE>#<PASSWORD>"}]'
 ```
 {: codeblock}

-Using [Windows]{: tag-windows} PowerShell:
+For [Windows]{: tag-windows} PowerShell:

 ```powershell
 ibmcloud kp crypto-unit user add --type kmsCryptoUser --auth '[{"""ADMIN""": """<ADMIN_KEY_FILE>#<PASSWORD>"""}]'
 ```
 {: codeblock}

-Using [Windows]{: tag-windows} CMD:
+For [Windows]{: tag-windows} CMD:

 ```sh
 ibmcloud kp crypto-unit user add --type kmsCryptoUser --auth "[{\"ADMIN\": \"<ADMIN_KEY_FILE>#<PASSWORD>\"}]"